KYPHOSIS TREATMENT

 - Post-Traumatic Kyphosis – This occurs as the result of an accident, and occurs due to an injury to the spine.
 This condition commonly occurs in the mid-to-lower back area.

 - Postural Kyphosis – This is the most common type that is found during childhood.
-This spinal defect happens more commonly in girls than in boys.
+Furthermore, this spinal defect happens more commonly in girls than in boys.
 It rarely becomes painful and does not normally lead to problems as an adult.

 Questions and Answers